fenekku/commandeer/README.md

 **exitoption `long name`, `short name`, `exit message`**

-It declares a long and short option pattern for which the application will immediately output `exit message` and exit.
+It declares a long and short option string for which the application will immediately output `exit message` and exit.

 This is mostly used for printing the version or the help message.

+**errormsg `custom error message`**

+It sets a string `custom error message` that will be displayed after the other error messages if the command line arguments or options are invalid.

 **Valid types for `type` are:**

 - pre-defined integer
 - pre-defined floating point
 - string